|1723||First||Mar 2020||Plant Biosecurity and Product Integrity|

 CGMMV is known to occur in North America, Europe, Asia and the Middle East.

 In Australia, CGMMV was first reported in field crops in the Northern Territory in 2014.
-Outbreaks have subsequently been reported from Western Australia and Queensland.
+Outbreaks have subsequently been reported from Western Australia, Queensland and in NSW.

 Put in place biosecurity best practice actions to prevent entry, establishment and spread of pests and diseases on or from your property: